-Estimation and prioritisation are (usually) critical to the success of agile frameworks.
-Wrong estimation and prioritisation usually have less of an impact on linear development models.
+Estimation and prioritization are (usually) critical to the success of agile frameworks.
+Wrong estimation and prioritization usually have less of an impact on linear development models.

 Bad estimation in waterfall development teams leads to missed deadlines and a prolonged development phase.
 Wrong estimation severely impacts agile teams especially in sprint environments as a demo ready product needs to be developed in every sprint.

-Prioritisation is very important in agile as the most important features are (usually) prioritised first to minimise the risk of overall product failure.
+Prioritization is very important in agile as the most important features are (usually) prioritized first to minimize the risk of overall product failure.
 Once the product meets requirements, product owners choose to focus on the “nice to have” features.
 In waterfall teams, development teams work on and finish what is agreed upon in the previous phase.

 4. Team Structure